wjrodriguez84/Midterm3/README.md

 # Midterm3
 This is my first try from gitHub.
-This is the line from Eclipse.
+This is the line from Eclipse OK.